Car Accident Frequently Asked Questions

 Don't accept a settlement offer until you've completed your medical treatment.
 Otherwise, there may be additional medical costs that aren't included in your settlement.
 Instead, contact our law firm.
 We can carefully review your offer with you before you decide whether to accept it.
 Often, the initial settlement offer from an insurance company turns out to be much less than they're willing to pay.
 We know how to demand more money.
 And if the insurance company doesn't cooperate, we're prepared to take them to court and fight for your rights.

 Even though car insurance is mandatory in New Mexico, many drivers choose to drive without insurance.
 If one of those drivers causes an accident, you may have no way of getting damages (financial compensation) from them.
-You could also be involved in an accident with a driver who does have insurance, but doesn't have enough coverage to pay your claim.
+You could also be involved in a car accident with a driver who does have insurance, but doesn't have enough coverage to pay your claim.

 If you have uninsured or underinsured motorist coverage on your policy, you may be able to collect damages from your own insurance.
 The uninsured driver may also be covered under a spouse's or employer's policy.
 Nevertheless, cases involving uninsured and underinsured can be very complicated and challenging to handle.
 We can help you make sure your insurance company provides the coverage and assistance you need after your car accident.

 Filing a car accident claim is a time-sensitive process.
 There are strict deadlines that need to be met.
 Otherwise, you may lose your right to sue for damages.
 In most cases, you have up to 3 years in New Mexico to take legal action after your accident.
 Just as important, evidence can disappear quickly after an accident.
 Physical evidence often gets cleaned up.
 Witnesses' memories fade.
-The sooner you contact us, the sooner we can begin investigating your accident and building a strong case.
+The sooner you contact us, the sooner we can begin investigating your car accident and building a strong case.